LouisChirol/TurgotChat/database/README.md

-# Colbert Database
+# Turgot Database

-This directory contains the database processing and vector store management for Colbert.
+This directory contains the database processing and vector store management for Turgot.
 It handles the ingestion, processing, and storage of French public administration data from Service-Public.fr into a ChromaDB vector database for efficient semantic search and RAG operations.

 ## Overview